Last Updated 1/21/2020

 Aircraft underwriters’ coverage approach would be generally governed by aviation and other regulatory agencies and the commercial usage of the drones.
 Since commercial drone use is a new space for insurers, all aspects of drone operation and related and potential risks need to be fully explored.

-Status: The Catastrophe Response (C) Working Group is working with the National Association of Mutual Insurance Companies (NAMIC) to open a dialogue with state insurance regulators to work with their local emergency first responder community to stress the importance of allowing claim adjusters who are authorized drone users to be on the scene post-disaster.
+Status: The Catastrophe Response (C) Working Group collaborated with NAMIC to open a dialogue with state insurance regulators working with their local emergency first responder community.
+Discussion centered around permitting claim adjusters who are authorized drone users to be on the scene post-disaster.

 The Property and Casualty Insurance (C) Committee is charged with monitoring and responding to problems associated with products, delivery and cost in the property and casualty insurance market, which includes insurance questions regarding the personal and commercial usage of drones.
 The NAIC is actively monitoring this emerging issue.